 The following are the default panels that allow all the basic functions provided by the software as well as some specific and unique features of SDRsharp.
 All others defined as "plugin" can be inserted and used by the user (see later the appropriate section) or even developed independently for their needs by those who have the knowledge and appropriate technical skill.

-With th v.1894 the icons changed with a higher resolution: the extra space needed is 10 pixels.
+As of v.1894 and later the icons changed with a higher resolution: the extra space needed is 10 pixels.